-Employers with at least six employees must give eligible employees a reasonable amount of leave to:
+Employers with at least six employees must give eligible employees who are victims of domestic violence, harassment, sexual assault, or stalking a reasonable amount of leave to:

 Employers with at least 25 employees must give time off to eligible employees with a spouse or same-sex domestic partner who is in the military and has been notified of an impending call to active duty or impending period of leave from deployment.
 Employees are entitled to up to 14 days of leave; this leave counts against the employee's 12-week entitlement to Oregon Family and Medical Leave, described above.